gerassimos/dgs19/exercises/Docker_quiz_solution.md

 Q: It is best practice to manually assign the IP address on a container

 A. True
-B. False ✔️
+B. False ✔️ ⌛

 ---

-Q: In a multi-container application it is best practice to use the IP address of the containers for the network communication
+Q: In a multi-container application it is best practice to use the IP addresses of the containers for the network communication

 A. True
 B. False ✔️